ghfbsd/seedstuff/README.md

-# GEOFON seedstuff SEED writing tools
+# GEOFON SeedStuff SEED writing tools

-These routines heavily modified by G. Helffrich/U. Bristol since obtained in 1995 from W. Hanka.
+These routines heavily modified by G. Helffrich/U. Bristol since obtained in 1995 from W. Hanka of GEOFON.
 They form a useful set of utilities to handle mseed data and package it into SEED volumes given time windows.
 Main programs are: